Columella (botany)

 Columella (in plants) is an axis of sterile tissue which passes through the center of the spore-case of mosses.
-In fungi it refers to a centrally vacuolated part of a hypha, bearing spores.
+In fungi, it refers to a centrally vacuolated part of a hypha, bearing spores.
 The word finds analogous usage in myxomycetes.

 The term columella is also used to refer to story 1 to story 4 (S1 – S4) cells in the root cap, located apically of the quiescent centre.
+In vascular plants, columella tissue helps the roots to perceive gravity.
+Within columella cells, the amyloplasts and Golgi apparatus organelles tend to fall to the bottom third of the cell.